loskoderos/moo/README.md

 $app();
 ~~~

-To test it and make your colleagues happy.
+Test it and make your colleagues happy.
 ~~~php
 <?php